GooTechnologies/learn/courses/beginner/8/index.md

 title: The Rocket flames
 part: 8
 thumbnail: /courses/beginner/8/thumbnail.jpg
-scene_partfinished: f15efa108fec429aabc56a8a7bbb9ff0.scene
+scene_partfinished: fec0e9f826584d1ca7f0b304d042c6e2.scene
 tags: particle system, particles, hierarchy, flames
-achievements: Particle System, Hierarchy,
+achievements: Particle System, Hierarchy
 description: The final part of the beginner course!
 In this part we're going to give our scene the finishing touch by creating the rocket flames for the Moon rocket for when it launches.
 ---